subhamlenka-hub/registration_form.github.io/README.md

 # registration_form.github.io
-registration form to display data on same page using HTML,CSS,JS
+this Registration form will display data on same page using HTML,CSS,JS